Saturday, August 11, 2018

 In this exercises about Present Simple Tense and Present Continuous (Progressive) Tense, you need to complete all the sentences with the correct tense first and arrange the pictures in the right position.
 That's not hard, just looking for the correct keyword and you will find the correct answer.
 This worksheet for Children and Beginner - Tenses (P4) will help you to understand clearly the meaning while reading by matching the sentence with the picture.

-Download this worksheet + Key here: http://gestyy.com/wJz1za
+Download the Present simple and continuous worksheet 4 + Key here: https://bit.ly/4bmdrSD

 Friday, June 22, 2018